AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 .. code-block:: ada

-   subtype Any_Priority is Integer range implementation-defined;
+   subtype Any_Priority is Integer range compiler-defined;

    subtype Priority is Any_Priority
-      range Any_Priority'First .. implementation-defined;
+      range Any_Priority'First .. compiler-defined;

    subtype Interrupt_Priority is Any_Priority
       range Priority'Last + 1 ..
 Any_Priority'Last;

-For example, here are the subtype declarations in the GNAT implementation for an Arm Cortex M4 target:
+For example, here are the subtype declarations in the GNAT compiler for an Arm Cortex M4 target:

 .. code-block:: ada